-LEAD IN PAINTED SURFACES
+LEAD IN OLDER PAINTED SURFACES

-A Guide On Re-Painting and lead Removal
+A Guide On Re-Painting and Lead Removal

-(DIYer's and professional painters and decorators)
+(For DIY er's and professional painters and decorators)

-Lead in paint.
+Lead in older paint.
 The UK decorative paint suppliers want to ensure that the public and professional painters and decorators, continue to be aware of the potential dangers of lead in painted surfaces in their homes, commercial properties, and public buildings that are associated with exposure to old painted surfaces that may contain lead.

 The adoption of the best practices, which protect decorators and others likely affected by exposure, to any disturbed old lead-painted surfaces, is a key requirement in the process of removal and repainting activities.